panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ### 4.4 Interactive log inside messages

-Using the `%o` specifier (which associates the right log formatting for the value), you can combine arrays, objects, DOM elements, and regular text into a single log, without losing the interactivity.
+The `%o` specifier (which associates the right log formatting for the value) can insert arrays, objects, DOM elements, and regular text into a textual message, without losing the interactivity.

-The following invocation logs a message which has inside an object:
+The following snippet logs a message containing an object:

 ```javascript
 const myObject = {